-- 1. Explore how the material, load, and shape affect the stability - 2.Design and build a dome model independently a sharp knife meter ruler cotton thread pencil glue an adult to help you

-Engineering problems: Build a big dome model with cardboards, in which 1-2 people can stay.
+- 1. Explore how the material, load, and shape affect the stability - 2.
+Design and build a dome model independently Focus question(s) Engineering problems: Build a big dome model with cardboards, in which 1-2 people can stay.

-- 1.If a combo of two shapes can make a dome, what are they? - 2.
-Guess what is a stapler used for when you build the dome model?
+Some engineering questions for pupils to think about, as following: 1.If a combo of two shapes can make a dome, what are they?
+2.Guess what is a stapler used for when you build the dome model?
+Inquiry Materials a sharp knife meter ruler cotton thread pencil glue scissors an adult to help you

-- i.Do you think egg shells are strong or fragile?
+Procedure 1.
+Observation - i.Do you think egg shells are strong or fragile?
 When is it easy to break?
 When is it not? - ii.Wash 4 eggs, break the eggs gently into two halves for each.
 From those, select 4 half shells.
 Use scissors to trim each half shell gently to make it smoothly flat. - iii.Put the four eggshells upside down, leaving the flat plane on the table.
 Place books on the tip of shells.
 Observe how many books the eggshells can hold.

+2. Design

+Please draw your design and calculate the dimensions.

+3. Make

 Select materials for your design and make.
 When you make the model, please note any changes to the original design on your diagram.
 If you have any difficulty, ask others for help.

+4. Test

 Test your model to find what you need to modify.

-- 5. Improvement and communication - i.Does you model look like a dome? - ii.ls your model big enough to contain one person? - iii.
-Show your model to your classmates, and talk about what you have found in the process of making the model, and explain how you solved the problems you have met.

-1. With an adult, measure and cut out the shapes below.
+5. Improvement and communication

+i.Does you model look like a dome?

+ii.Is your model big enough to contain one person? iii.Show your model to your classmates, and talk about what you have found in the process of making the model, and explain how you solved the problems you have met.
+Suggested methods 1.
+With an adult, measure and cut out the shapes below.
 The sides of each shape should measure 2 feet (about 61cm).
 You will need ten triangles with flaps on each side, and six pentagons.
 Put one pentagon aside to be the roof.